TAE40116 Certificate IV in Training and Assessment

-This course calendar is only for students participating in facilitated virtual delivery.
-Following dates have been scheduled for virtual units delivery via zoom from 9:00 am to 4:30 pm.
+This course calendar is only for students participating in hybrid delivery: face to face or virtual classes.
+Following dates have been scheduled for units delivery from 9:00 am to 4:30 pm.
 There are three clusters of workshops which can be attended in any order.
 You can start the course anytime.

 Cluster 1: Learning Design Dates: